fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify-traditional-script.md

 # OP_BBV with traditional script

 [OP_BBV](bip-beforeblockverify.md) could be less efficiently implemented as a traditional OP_NOPx opcode.
-This seems no longer necessary to discuss, since Taproot will almost certainly lock in soon.
+This seems no longer necessary to discuss, since Taproot has locked in.

 ## Specification